Light Rail Fits In

 and (beyond passport control) French trains.
 Basle is on the border of three nations.

 Another view from Basle.
 Note how the lawn trackage only occupies part of the roadway.
-The building in the background is the German Railway Station, passengers using it must pass through passport control to get to / from the platforms.
+The building in the background is the German (DB) railway station, passengers using it must pass through passport control to get to / from the platforms.
 Zwickau, (south eastern) Germany, an alternative variant to lawn track sees the growing of low-level flowering plants around the tracks - in this instance the visual difference compared to the green of the turf helps delineate the swept path of the tramway.

 These views come from Amsterdam, Holland.